afodunrinbikunmi-data/superstore-sales-analysis/README.md

 # superstore-sales-dashboard
-Business Intelligence analysis of a $12.6M retail dataset.
+Revenue is vanity, profit is sanity.
+This project uncovers how a global retailer managed to generate $12.6M in sales while over half of its transactions were actually losing money.
 Uncovered that 52% of orders were unprofitable due to undisciplined discounting and identified $136K+ in losses across Africa/EMEA markets.
-Includes DAX modeling and strategic recovery plans

 ## Project Summary
 A comprehensive sales performance analysis of a global superstore